rfarina/solidity-uniswap-interface/README.md

 # solidity-interface
-Solidity Smart Contract that implements interface via Ethereum Mainnet to communicate with Uniswap Smart Contracts on the Blockchain
+Solidity Smart Contract that implements interfaces via Ethereum Mainnet to communicate with Uniswap Smart Contracts on the Blockchain